BooksFilm & TV

-What’s more: Many of these books provide the material for top-notch mystery flicks.
-From page to screen, these mystery and thriller books that inspired films are guaranteed to get your heart racing, as you zig zag through twists and turns before reaching the shocking end.
+What’s more: Many of these books provide the material for top-notch, edge-of-your-seat flicks.
+From the page to the screen, these mystery and thriller books that inspired films are guaranteed to get your heart racing, as you zig-zag through twists and turns before reaching the shocking conclusion.

 1. The Thirty-Nine Steps, by John Buchan (1915) – The 39 Steps (1935)